 Standard Deeplink: A deeplink into an app which is already installed.
 The app opens (or is already open) and the deeplink is immediately available.

 Deferred Deeplink: A deeplink into an app which is not yet installed.
-In this case, a deeplink-enabled Kochava tracker is clicked, but the user must first install and then launch the app.
+In this case, a deeplink-enabled Kochava SmartLink is clicked, but the user must first install and then launch the app.
 The deeplink would have been lost during the installation, but Kochava is able to provide you with the original deeplink.

 Acquire the Deeplink and Pass it to the SDK: